asantos00/website/content/blog/yes-tdd-does-apply-to-your-usecase.md

 We want to develop a page that requests an API for wines and displays it on the screen.

 ### 3.1 API Client

+_Disclaimer: We could have started by the component itself, instead of the client.
+There is more to this [here](https://alexandrempsantos.com/ok-tdd-sounds-great-but#going-interface-first)_

 To not write the HTTP logic inside our components, we need an API client.
 What do we need from the API client to do?
 It must have a `getWines` method that returns the list of wines in stock.
 We'll use singleton pattern for simplicity.